 Levels of physical activity were also captured by Wakefield’s Health and Lifestyle Survey in 2009.
 This showed variation by age and gender in the frequency of vigorous activity undertaken by local people.
 Young men undertake substantially more exercise of this sort than their female counterparts, probably due to team sport participation, but that gender gap closes quite quickly as people get older.
 When asked, over half of residents responded to the survey by saying they would like to increase their level of physical activity.

-The first Parkrun events in the district began in Pontefract, but groups now also run events at Nostell Priory, Thornes Park, Wakefield, and Frickley Country Park.
-The overall number of runs continued to increase in 2018/19 (see chart below), and new Parkrun events also started in Rothwell (July 2017) and Selby (December 2017) which are attracting runners from the Wakefield District.
-Participation in 2018/19 included 8,000 runs at junior events, designed for children aged between 4 and 14.
-The Nostell junior parkrun no longer takes place, but new junior events have started at Pontefract and Wakefield Thornes.
+The first Parkrun events in the district began in Pontefract, but groups now also run events at Nostell Priory and Thornes Park, Wakefield, and Frickley Country Park, South Elmsall.
+The overall number of runs has continued to increase (see chart below).
+Participation in 2019 included 9,560 runs at junior events, designed for children aged between 4 and 14.
+The Nostell junior parkrun no longer takes place, but new junior events started at Pontefract and Wakefield Thornes.
+The Frickley Country Park started in January 2019.
+COVID-19 led to the cancelling of all Parkrun events from mid-March 2020 to mid-July 2021.

 Source: Parkrun UK